ngageoint/seed-images/README.md

 * [ClipboardJS](https://clipboardjs.com/)
 * [JS-Beautify](https://github.com/beautify-web/js-beautify)

-## How to use
-* Import into app module: `import { SeedImagesModule } from 'seed-images';`
-* `environment` (required): reference to an Angular environment object (see below).
-* `importUrl` (optional): URL of the algorithm import location of a [Scale](https://github.com/ngageoint/scale) instance.
-* `router` (optional): reference to an Angular 5 router object.

 ## Environment
 The seed-images component expects two environment properties to be set:

 * `scale`: In order for the component to properly display either the seed manifest JSON or a Scale import button, a `scale` property *must* be set in the project's environment object.
-The value should be `true` if the project also contains Scale algorithm import functionality.
-Otherwise the value should be `false`.
+The value should be `true` if seed-images is being used within a Scale UI.
 * `siloUrl`: The URL of a valid [SILO](https://github.com/ngageoint/seed-silo) instance.

+## How to use
+* Import into app module: `import { SeedImagesModule } from 'seed-images';`
+* `environment` (required): reference to an Angular environment object (see above).
+* `imageImport`: event emitted when the "Import" button is clicked.
+Its payload is the image manifest JSON.

 ### environments/environment.ts
 ```